Your baby’s skin is still sensitive, so you must be careful and gentle during bath time. Here’s a quick lesson on how to bathe a newborn baby!

-Bathing babies is a way to help protect their healths.
-For example, a good bath helps keep your baby clean and prevents rashes.
-Baths can also control excess oil on their hairs.
+Bathing babies is a way to help protect their health.
+For example, a sound bath helps keep your baby clean and prevents rashes.
+Baths can also control excess oil on their hair.
 According to experts, babies whose hair isn’t cleaned are more prone to cradle cap, which causes flaky skin on the hair—and the eyebrows, too.

 How Often To Bathe Your Baby and What Time?

-For newborns, a daily bath is not necessary because it can dry out their skin.
+A daily bath is unnecessary for newborns because it can dry their skin.
 Most recommended three times a week to be the optimal frequency for newborns.
 But once your baby is mobile and active, you can opt to bathe them daily.

 The time you bathe your baby is up to you, Mama.
 Some parents prefer to bath in the mornings, while others prefer at night as part of a bedtime routine to help their babies sleep.
 When choosing a bath time, it’s best to go for hours where you are not rushing.